Rpinto02/Similarity_Recommender/README.md

 ### Project presentation
 A video with the presentation of the project with details behind the several decisions taken throught the development can be found [here](https://youtu.be/82To-s2dl2o).
+As well as an article on how to chose the right distance metric [here](https://medium.com/@rpinto02/this-is-why-understanding-which-distance-to-use-is-key-74be2ae28bb3).

 ## License
 [MIT](https://opensource.org/licenses/MIT)